Super Lawyers

 Stiff Baby and Birth Injuries | Hypertonia

 This page is about babies with hypertonia.
-This condition, also called stiff baby syndrome, is when the baby stiffens her body, most notably, her legs and arms, particularly when being picked up.
-There are many causes for an infant to be stiff and most of them resolve over time.
-But in a small number of cases, a stiff baby is a sign of a birth injury.
+This condition, also called stiff baby syndrome, is when the baby stiffens her body, most notably her legs, and arms, mainly when being picked up.
+There are many causes when a baby is stiff, and most resolve over time.
+Stiff, tense babies are extremely common.
+But in rare cases, a stiff baby is a sign of a birth injury.

-Most likely, it is not a big deal, particularly if your birthing process was not traumatic.
+Most likely, it is not a big deal, mainly if your birthing process was not traumatic.
 This cannot be underscored enough.
-Most parents worrying about a stiff baby having nothing to worry about.
+Most parents worry about a stiff baby having nothing to worry about.

-But if your baby is abnormally stiff, there is a small possibility that this is a symptom of a more serious underlying problem.
+But if your baby is abnormally stiff, there is a slight possibility that this is a symptom of a more serious underlying problem.
 Clinical muscle stiffness is known as hypertonia.

 The birth injury and cerebral palsy lawyers at Miller & Zois may be able to help you if you believe your baby was injured as a result of a medical error during childbirth.
 Our lawyers have years of experience handling these medical malpractice claims.

-Below, we discuss the possible causes of hypertonia and their outcomes for patients, citing recent medical literature.
+Below, we discuss the possible causes of stiff baby syndrome and its outcomes for patients, citing recent medical literature.
 To contact us for a free consultation about your case, call (800) 553-8082 or fill out this brief online form.

-Hypertonia is an umbrella term that describes when there is an abnormally high muscle tone in the infant's body.
+What is hypertonia and what does it have to do with why my baby is so stiff?
+Hypertonia is an umbrella term that describes when there is an abnormally high muscle tone in the infant’s body.
 High muscle tone causes the baby to be stiff and rigid, especially when held.
 Newborn babies with this condition may have difficulty with mobility and flexing.
 A stiff baby is often called hypertonic or is said to have “stiff baby syndrome.”
+The stiffness usually gets better when the newborn is asleep.

 Experiencing muscle stiffness or rigidity can be a symptom of several different conditions that range in severity, some of which are discussed in detail below.
-In general, hypertonia is usually caused by an insult to the brain, spinal cord, or nervous system.
+Hypertonia is usually caused by an insult to the brain, spinal cord, or nervous system.
 Trauma to the baby’s head, strokes, brain tumors, toxins, neurodegeneration, such as Parkinson’s disease, and neurodevelopmental abnormalities, such as cerebral palsy, can cause hypertonia.

-There are three types of hypertonia, spasticity, rigidity, and dystonia, each of which has different symptoms and underlying causes.
+There are three types of newborn hypertonia: spasticity, rigidity, and dystonia, each with different symptoms and underlying causes when a baby stiffens its body.
 Many healthcare providers use spasticity and hypertonia interchangeably.
 Spasticity is a subtype of hypertonia that involves exaggerated reflex responses.
 Rigidity is when there is muscle resistance across the range of motion.
-Dystonia is characterized by involuntary, repetitive muscle contractions.
+Involuntary, repetitive muscle contractions characterize dystonia.

-While it's important to be concerned about your baby's health, there are many causes of stiff baby syndrome that can be completely harmless and easily fixed.
-With more serious conditions, there are available treatments that can manage your baby's symptoms.
-Common treatments for hypertonia include seeing a physical therapist, muscle spasm medications, and surgeries.
+While it’s essential to be concerned about your baby’s health, many causes of stiff baby syndrome can be completely harmless and easily fixed.
+With more severe conditions, there are available treatments that can manage your baby’s symptoms.
+Common treatments for hypertonia in a newborn include seeing a physical therapist, muscle spasm medications, and surgeries.
 If you had a prior pregnancy with no complications, there is a much lower chance that your baby will develop one of the conditions listed below.

-“Most of the conditions that cause hypertonia are curable or treatable.”
+“Most of the conditions that cause newborn hypertonia are curable or treatable.”

-If you're concerned about your baby, the best way to proceed is to talk to your pediatrician as soon as possible.
-There are many explanations as to why your baby is hypertonic, and your pediatrician can conduct the appropriate diagnostic tests to determine what is causing the hypertonia.
-We discuss some common causes of hypertonia below.
+If you’re concerned about your baby, the best way to proceed is to talk to your pediatrician as soon as possible.
+There are many explanations for why your baby is hypertonic, and your pediatrician can conduct the appropriate diagnostic tests to determine what is causing the hypertonia.
+We discuss some common causes of newborn hypertonia below.

 Cerebral Palsy

-Cerebral palsy (CP) is a medical condition that can develop as a result of brain damage during childbirth.
+Cerebral palsy (CP) is a medical condition that can develop due to brain damage during childbirth.
 During delivery, if the baby experiences reduced blood flow to the brain over an extended period, the baby becomes hypoxic.
 Hypoxia is the term that describes when a part of the body is deprived of adequate oxygen supply.
-This lack of oxygen damages the motor control centers of the brain and causes CP.
+This lack of oxygen damages the brain’s motor control centers and causes CP.
 The symptoms of this condition include muscle stiffness, rigidity, and spasticity.

 “Cerebral palsy is one of the most common birth injuries cited in medical malpractice cases.”

 There are four types of CP.
-Spastic cerebral palsy is the most common type of cerebral palsy and it is characterized by hypertonic muscles.
-Having spastic cerebral palsy may affect the child’s ability to move, walk, or use their hands because they don't have control of their muscles.
+Spastic cerebral palsy is the most common type of cerebral palsy, characterized by hypertonic muscles.
+Having spastic cerebral palsy may affect the child’s ability to move, walk, or use their hands because they don’t have control of their muscles.
 Their muscles may also have involuntary movements or be pulled towards a certain side of the body.
-This condition is permanent but there are a wide variety of treatments that can mitigate and manage the symptoms.
+This condition is permanent, but various treatments can mitigate and manage the symptoms.

 Erb's Palsy and Shoulder Dystocia

-Erb's palsy is a different type of birth injury that involves the function of the nerves.
-Erb's palsy is not caused by lack of oxygen but instead occurs when the nerves in the baby's upper arm, shoulder, or side of the neck (known as the brachial plexus) are physically damaged while descending through the birth canal.
+Erb’s palsy is a different birth injury involving the nerves’ function.
+Erb’s palsy is not caused by lack of oxygen but instead occurs when the nerves in the baby’s upper arm, shoulder, or side of the neck (known as the brachial plexus) are physically damaged while descending through the birth canal.
 This nerve damage often happens when a baby experiences shoulder dystocia during delivery.

-Shoulder dystocia is when the baby's shoulders get stuck during labor, typically on the mother’s pelvic bone.
-Medical professionals have to perform certain maneuvers to be able to deliver the baby, but these maneuvers can be damaging.
+Shoulder dystocia is when the baby’s shoulders get stuck during labor, typically on the mother’s pelvic bone.
+Medical professionals have to perform certain maneuvers to deliver the baby, which can be damaging.
 Pulling on the head, using forceps, or using vacuum extraction may damage the nerves in the brachial plexus and limit or completely restrict the communication between the brain and the shoulder, arm, and hand.
 For this reason, shoulder dystocia can result in medical malpractice.
-Erb's palsy symptoms include muscle stiffness, arm weakness, decreased grip, impaired circulatory development, or paralysis of the arm.
+Erb’s palsy symptoms include muscle stiffness, arm weakness, decreased grip, impaired circulatory development, or paralysis of the arm.

 Kernicterus

-Kernicterus is a type of preventable brain injury that occurs as a result of untreated jaundice in newborn babies.
-Most babies experience jaundice shortly after being born, with 60-80% of infants in the United States being affected.
+Kernicterus is a type of preventable brain injury that occurs due to untreated jaundice in newborn babies.
+Most babies experience jaundice shortly after birth, with 60-80% of infants in the United States being affected.
 Premature babies are more likely to have jaundice.
 The condition is usually harmless, and most babies are quickly treated with no complications.
 Jaundice is easily recognizable because it causes a baby’s skin to turn a yellow-orange color.
-This skin color comes from a build-up of bilirubin in the blood, a waste product that's produced when your liver breaks down old blood cells.
+This skin color comes from a build-up of bilirubin in the blood, a waste product produced when your liver breaks down old blood cells.

 With proper monitoring after birth, jaundice is not a cause for concern.
-It's a natural part of the baby's body adjusting to the world after birth.
+It’s a natural part of the baby’s body to adjust to the world after birth.

-In rare cases, if the jaundice is not treated by the child’s doctor and is allowed to progress, a baby can start to accumulate high levels of bilirubin, which can lead to brain injury.
-Since mild neonatal jaundice is such a common occurrence, there have been cases of healthcare providers neglecting to screen for excessive bilirubin in a baby's blood.
+In rare cases, if the jaundice is not treated by the child’s doctor and is allowed to progress, a baby can accumulate high bilirubin levels, leading to brain injury.
+Since mild neonatal jaundice is common, healthcare providers have neglected to screen for excessive bilirubin in a baby’s blood.

 Kernicterus symptoms include reduced muscle tone, muscle stiffness and spasms, fever, and unusual eye movements.
-If your baby is exhibiting signs of kernicterus, it's important to seek out medical help to prevent serious complications.
+If your baby exhibits kernicterus signs, seeking medical help to prevent serious complications is essential.

 Frequently Asked Questions